nlfiedler/tanuki/README.md

 # Tanuki

-A system for importing, storing, categorizing, browsing, displaying, and searching assets, primarily images and videos.
-Attributes regarding the assets are stored in a key-value store.
-Provides a simple web interface with basic browsing and editing capabilities.
+A system for organizing, browsing, and searching assets, primarily images and videos.
+Written in [Rust](https://www.rust-lang.org) and [Flutter](https://flutter.dev) with a [GraphQL](https://graphql.org) wire protocol.
+Metadata is stored in [RocksDB](https://rocksdb.org) and file content is stored unmodified within a date/time formatted directory structure.

 ## Building and Testing